Death of Arshad Sharif: Pakistan's judicial inquiry

+Kenyan judicial proceedings

+In July 2024, the Kajiado County High Court found police acted unlawfully and ordered the government to pay 10 million Kenyan shillings (US $78,000) in compensation.

 Reactions

 News of Sharif's killing was met with shock in Pakistan and abroad.
 The President of Pakistan Arif Alvi described Sharif's death as "a great loss to journalism and Pakistan".
 The Prime Minister of Pakistan Shehbaz Sharif described the killing as "shocking news".
-Former Prime Minister Imran Khan wrote on Twitter that he was "shocked at the brutal murder of Arshad Sharif who paid the ultimate price for speaking the truth - his life".
+Former Prime Minister Imran Khan wrote on Twitter that he was "shocked at the brutal murder of Arshad Sharif who paid the ultimate price for speaking the truth - his life". many pakistani news websites changed their logos to black and white and did special programs upon learning his death.

 Afzal Butt, president of the Pakistan Federal Union of Journalists (PFUJ), expressed his grief at the news and called for an inquiry into the killing of Sharif.
 Journalist Kamran Khan questioned the government on Twitter and asked the Prime Minister to take "the nation in confidence".

 A significant number of people attended Arshad Sharif's funeral prayers.
 Close friends and colleagues arrived at Sharif's home to express their condolences, including Imran Khan and Sheikh Rasheed Ahmad.